rwaldron/tc39-notes/es8/2017-03/mar-21.md

 BT: Ok.

-SYG: I have been told Caridy is on the call now
+SYG: I have been told Caridy is on the call now.

 #### Resolution/Conclusion